Markcanfly/AHKpressandhold/README.md

 |**y**|  ÿ  |     |     |     |     |     |     |     |
 |**z**|  ž  |  ź  |  ż  |     |     |     |     |     |

-To change the basic layout or the properties of the tooltips, change the included *config.ini*.
+To change the default settings, edit the included *config.ini*.

 ## How to use